Big Russian hack used a technique experts had warned about for years. Why wasn’t the U.S. government ready?

 Why didn’t anyone do something sooner?

-As this debate plays out within the cybersecurity community, Sen. Ron Wyden (D-Ore.), a member of the Senate intelligence committee, asked Microsoft and FireEye in letters last month to explain how a security weakness publicized years ago was not addressed before the Russians took advantage of it.
+As this debate plays out within the cybersecurity community, Sen. Ron Wyden (D-Ore.), a member of the Senate Intelligence Committee, asked Microsoft and FireEye last month to explain how a security weakness publicized years ago was not addressed before the Russians took advantage of it.
 Microsoft released a tool to help detect such attacks less than two weeks after the Russian hack was publicly revealed.

-“The American people deserve to know why hackers were able to steal encryption keys from the U.S. government without anyone noticing,” Wyden said in a statement to The Post.
+“The American people deserve to know why hackers were able to steal encryption keys from the U.S. government without anyone noticing,” Wyden said in a statement to The Washington Post.
 “I want to know why Microsoft didn’t provide its customers with tools to better protect and detect the theft of encryption keys, and why government agencies failed to deploy their own defenses.
 I’m also interested in what steps FireEye took to warn Microsoft, its customers and the U.S. government about a vulnerability it knew about nearly two years ago.”

 Both companies defended their handling of the Golden SAML Attack in replies to Wyden — FireEye by letter, Microsoft by video call — according to a Wyden aide who spoke on the condition of anonymity to discuss communications not yet made public.

-In comments to The Washington Post, the companies noted the multiple weaknesses the Russians exploited in their intrusions and also the difficulty creating effective defenses against hackers who already have penetrated networks so deeply that they can issue their own SAML tokens.
+In comments to The Post, the companies noted the multiple weaknesses the Russians exploited in their intrusions and also the difficulty creating effective defenses against hackers who already have penetrated networks so deeply that they can issue their own SAML tokens.
 Both companies said better overall security practices are key to defending against this and other attacks, ideally before the initial intrusions succeed.

-The head of Microsoft’s Threat Intelligence Center, John Lambert, said in an interview that the company long has recommended security measures that might have thwarted the Russians, such as standalone hardware to guard encryption keys, and that handling the issuance of SAML tokens through a cloud service, such as Microsoft’s Azure, would offer increased protection and potentially make hacks easier to detect.
+John Lambert, the head of Microsoft’s Threat Intelligence Center, said in an interview that the company long has recommended security measures that might have thwarted the Russians, such as stand-alone hardware to guard encryption keys, and that handling the issuance of SAML tokens through a cloud service, such as Microsoft’s Azure, would offer increased protection and potentially make hacks easier to detect.

 He also said that some of the measures now under discussion among independent cybersecurity experts — such as installing the hardware modules Microsoft recommends for protecting encryption keys — would make a Golden SAML Attack harder to execute in the future.

 “Defending identity has always been foundational,” Lambert said.
-“I think if you go back to any set of attacks at any point of time in the past, compromise of identities, abuse of identities, has always been a common element...
-Securing identities and the secrets that underpin them have always been important."
+“I think if you go back to any set of attacks at any point of time in the past, compromise of identities, abuse of identities, has always been a common element. … Securing identities and the secrets that underpin them have always been important."

 FireEye’s role in publicizing the Golden SAML Attack was highlighted in a Microsoft post that specifically cited one of the hacking tools FireEye released in 2019, ADFSDump.
 The post said that Microsoft’s Defender software could, as of Dec.
 20, send alerts when it detected ADFSDump and called it “the initial tool used” in the Russian hacks.

-Microsoft later revised this characterization after The Post questioned FireEye about it, saying that a hacking tool resembling ADFSDump was used by the Russians but that it was unclear if ADFSDump itself was the one.
+Microsoft later revised this characterization after The Post questioned FireEye about it, saying that the Russians used a hacking tool resembling ADFSDump but that it was unclear whether ADFSDump itself was the one.
 The company’s updated version of the post removed the reference to the FireEye tool, saying instead that Microsoft’s Defender software now had an alert to “detect techniques used to obtain the information needed in order to generate security tokens," as happened in last year’s Russian attack.

 FireEye acknowledged that its engineers had raised alarm about Golden SAML Attacks and released a pair of hacking tools to exploit it during a security conference in Germany in March 2019.
 But the company said it found no evidence that these tools were used by the Russians, though it couldn’t rule out the possibility.
-The goal of releasing such tools is to help so-called “red teams” of cybersecurity researchers probe networks for flaws that can be corrected before malicious hackers exploit them.
+The goal of releasing such tools is to help “red teams” of cybersecurity researchers probe networks for flaws that can be corrected before malicious hackers exploit them.

-“FireEye develops red team tools to help improve enterprise cyber security by demonstrating the impacts of successful attacks and by showing the defenders… how to counter them in an operational environment,” said Dan Wire, vice president of global communications for FireEye.
+“FireEye develops red team tools to help improve enterprise cybersecurity by demonstrating the impacts of successful attacks and by showing the defenders … how to counter them in an operational environment,” said Dan Wire, vice president of global communications for FireEye.
 “Like many security companies, we have an internal process for responsibly releasing tools, and we review each release on a case-by-case basis.”

 Russian government hackers are behind a broad espionage campaign that has compromised U.S. agencies, including Treasury and Commerce

-Note: CORRECTION: A previous version of this story said incorrectly that Sen. Ron Wyden sent letters to FireEye and Microsoft last month asking for answers related to the Russian attack.
-But in fact only FireEye received a letter.
-The communication with Microsoft was oral.